 The FDA is not clear on whether increasing adverse incident reports are merely because the use of the robot has increased, because reporting has increased, or if it is actually due to a higher number of malfunctions.
 The agency is conducting a survey of surgeons in the United States who use the da Vinci robotic system in order to determine the true cause of rising reports.

 There are risks of complications with any type of surgery, whether performed by a robot or a live doctor.
 The da Vinci robot has performed 1.5 million surgeries across the world, and Intuitive Surgical insists that its product is safe.
 Many lawsuits arising from injury or death during robotic surgeries cite insufficient training of the doctor on use of the robot, and not malfunction of the robot itself.
 Hopefully the FDA survey will shed light on the true extent of risks associated with robotic surgery.
-In the meantime, if you are injured during robotic surgery, contact an experienced Indiana medical malpractice attorney today to discuss your claim.
+In the meantime, if you are injured during robotic surgery, contact an experienced Indianapolis medical malpractice attorney or Indiana medical malpractice lawyer today to discuss your claim.

 Woman suffering physical and emotional abuse at nursing home.